jfarmer/algebra-via-cs/README.md

 As with `0`, the (unproven) uniqueness of inverses *justifies* the notation `-5`.
 What "is" `-5`?
 It's the unique number `y` such that `5 + y = 0`.

+**Reflect**: Step back and reflect on the above statement for a second.
+What `-5` **is** is defined in terms of its relationship to other numbers via addition.
+The operation is what d

 Let's try and prove that the following that `5` has at most one additive inverse.
 Formally: if `5 + y = 0` and `5 + z = 0` then `y = z`.

 ```text